guillaumeeb/isae-supaero-aibt103-bigdata/src/10_Cloud_Computing.md

 Everyone has its credits?

 - Create your GCP account, configure your credentials
-- Interact with Google cloud console,
+- Interact with Google cloud console
 - Connect to google cloud shell and interact with it
 - Create a Virtual Machine and connect to it
 - Create a Google Storage bucket and upload content